EzequielCamino/Camino-Ezequiel---Backend-45110/README.md

 - Products without pagination and querys: [http://localhost:8080/](http://localhost:8080/)
 - RealTimeProducts (with socket connection): [http://localhost:8080/realtimeproducts](http://localhost:8080/realtimeproducts)
-- Products with pagination and querys: [http://localhost:8080/products](http://localhost:8080/products)
+- Products with pagination and querys (has to be logged in): [http://localhost:8080/products](http://localhost:8080/products)
 - Carts (has to be selected by ID): [http://localhost:8080/carts/:cid](http://localhost:8080/carts/:cid)
 - Register (not accesable if logged in): [http://localhost:8080/api/sessions/register](http://localhost:8080/api/sessions/register)
 - Login (not accesable if logged in): [http://localhost:8080/api/sessions/login](http://localhost:8080/api/sessions/login)